webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Descriptors/Doomed.md

 ---
 aliases:
   - Doomed
 tags:
   - Compendiums/CSRD/en/Descriptors
   - Descriptor
+title: Doomed
+collection: Descriptors
+kind: Compendiums
 ---
 ## Doomed
 You are quite certain that your fate is leading you, inextricably, toward a terrible end.
 This fate might be yours alone, or you might be dragging along the people closest to you.
 ### You gain the following characteristics